ashishsober/Backend-express-with-MongoDB/README.md

 		* ps -ef to check the running port
 		* sudo kill 10234 [port number if server is running anyway]
 		* sudo nohup node app/server.js 80 &(to run in backgroud)
+		* sudo node server.js & (to rum in the mentioned port 1337)

 * check in db.js file ,db should point to the mLab database as a prod_url